Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Discussion

+We quantified both patient-specific and neighborhood risk of stillbirth and preterm birth in the city of Philadelphia.
+We applied a Bayesian spatial model to an EHR dataset of 45,919 deliveries at Penn Medicine hospitals from 2010 to 2017, augmented with spatially varying neighborhood data from the U.S. Census Bureau and the Philadelphia Police Department.

-In this case study, we found that both patient-level and neighborhood-level risk factors were highly associated with patient-specific risk of stillbirth and preterm birth (see Table \ref{tab:ORstillpre}).
-In particular, maternal racial/ethnic group and multiple birth were found to be highly associated with increased risk of both of these outcomes.
-These results may be useful for developing patient-specific clinical interventions for higher-risk patients \cite{Starling2020}.
-Previous research has linked neighborhood exposure to violent crime and ``small for gestational age'' infants, with the key finding being that across all racial/ethnic groups, there was a negative association between economic disadvantage and birth weight \cite{Masi2007}.
+Both patient-level and neighborhood-level risk factors were found to be significantly associated with patient-specific risk of stillbirth and preterm birth.
+Consistent with the literature, maternal racial/ethnic group and multiple birth were found to be significantly associated with increased risk of both of these outcomes \citep{YangAJE2023, ArechvoJCM2022, Sairam2002, FuchsSenat2016}.
+Previous research has linked neighborhood exposure to violent crime and small for gestational age infants, with the key finding being that across all racial/ethnic groups, there was a negative association between economic disadvantage and birth weight \citep{Masi2007}.
 Our findings support this prior work while building upon it.
-Namely, we found that neighborhood-level violent crime was \textit{also} highly associated with increased risk of two other important maternal health outcomes: stillbirth and preterm birth.
-Moreover, our results confirm previous research findings on the relationship between poverty and higher risk of stillbirth \cite{jardine2021adverse}.
+Namely, we found that neighborhood-level violent crime was also significantly associated with increased risk of two other important maternal health outcomes: stillbirth and preterm birth.
+Moreover, our results confirm previous research's findings on the relationship between poverty and higher risk of stillbirth \citep{jardine2021adverse}.
 These results could potentially guide public policies to reduce neighborhood stressors that may be triggering these adverse fetal outcomes.

-Going further than patient-level risk, our models have also enabled the development of measures of \textit{neighborhood} risk assessment.
-We are able to group neighborhoods into lower, moderate, and higher risk for stillbirth and preterm birth and provide meaningful uncertainty measures for these clusters' risk probabilities (see Figure \ref{fig:post_cl_phat}).
-These neighborhood assignments can help in the identification of place-based public health interventions to target communities that may have lower access to health care for a variety of reasons.

-In order to aid maternal health researchers and practitioners, we have included a spreadsheet in the online Supplementary Data to disseminate the results from our neighborhood risk analysis.
-For each of the 363 census tracts in our study, this spreadsheet lists the neighborhood risk category (``lower-risk'', ``moderate-risk'', or ``higher-risk''), the predicted (posterior mean) neighborhood risk probability \eqref{p_i}, and the 95\% credible intervals for the neighborhood risk probability for both stillbirth and preterm birth.